Our Timeline

 First visit to Igelosa to meet Prof. Stig Steen, a pioneer of ex-vivo lung perfusion (EVLP).
 This leads to a new way of thinking and a shift of focus towards organ perfusion.

 We develop a new hypothesis that EVLP removes donor leukocytes (that contribute to rejection).
-We perform a complex evaluation and publish a seminal paper demonstrating that EVLP alters the donor immune environment, improving clinical outcome after transplant.
+We perform a complex evaluation & publish a seminal paper demonstrating that EVLP alters the donor immune environment, improving clinical outcome after transplant.

 We develop a ‘ground-up’ build of a donor kidney perfusion system, with a focus on physiological perfusion (replicating the in-vivo environment).
 We then publish our first kidney paper, demonstrating that our kidney protocol mobilises the donor immune compartment in the kidney, which will reduce reperfusion injury post-transplant.

-Given the role of donor leukocytes in rejection, we then designed and tested a new donor-kidney flush protocol.
+Given the role of donor leukocytes in rejection, we then designed & tested a new donor-kidney flush protocol.
 In this study, we demonstrated that flushing the renal vasculature immediately prior to transplant removed billions of donor leukocytes, many of which play a pathological role in rejection.

 The team focus on designing and testing a new approach to limb perfusion, again focusing on recapitulating the in-vivo environment.
 We publish our first limb paper reporting our vascular flush protocol that should be used to prepare the limb before transplant.

-In our previous work we identified changes to several immune and gene related parameters.
+In our previous work we identified changes to several immune & gene related parameters.
 We recognised unique processes in organs that did not recover during perfusion.
 We then evaluated if molecules associated with non-recovery could be used as a prognostic indicator during perfusion.

 Back to the limb, we completed a randomised preclinical trial to define the optimal parameters for limb perfusion.
 This world-first data highlighted the importance of physiology during perfusion.